MeteoSwiss/opendata/docs/a-data-groundbased/a1-automatic-weather-stations.md

   <TabItem value="files-per-station" label="Files per station">
     The data is split by measuring station.
 A file for a station contains **all available parameters in one file**.
 There are files with 10-minute `t`, hourly `h`, daily `d`, monthly `m` and yearly `y` values.

-    The update interval for files with 10-minute values is set to 20 minutes.
-If you require a higher update frequency, use the [file with all stations](/a-data-groundbased/a1-automatic-weather-stations?data-structure=one-file-with-all-stations) instead.

     We strongly recommend that you download the corresponding aggregated [data granularity](/general/download#data-granularity).

     Depending on the granularity there are files with [update frequency](/general/download#update-frequency) `now`, `recent` and `historical`.

+    The update interval for files with 10-minute values is set to 20 minutes.
+If you require a higher update frequency, use the **One file with all stations** instead.

     <!-- See e.g. files for station `Salen-Reutenen (HAI)` with all granularities and update frequencies mentioned: [`ogd-smn_hai_(data granularity)_(update frequency).csv`](https://data.geo.admin.ch/browser/index.html#/collections/ch.meteoschweiz.ogd-smn/items/hai?.language=en) -->